carlosas/phpat/.github/CONTRIBUTING.md

 * **Reference mapping**: Finds and parses the files that can be analyzed and builds a ReferenceMap.
 * **Statement construction**: Finds the tests, reads the rules and creates statements by resolving the selectors using the ReferenceMap.
 * **Assertions**: Validates the assertions of each statement and emits the result events.

+## Slack channel

+Feel free to join the channel [#phpat](https://symfony-devs.slack.com/archives/CQFKA2R0D) on SymfonyDevs' workspace if you want to discuss something or need some help.

 ---